 We have stated the IRR of 23.38% above in our example.
 We will understand IRR calculation using the same example and find out the stated IRR.
 Formula / Equation of IRR is stated below:

 Initial Cash Outlay + Present Value of all Future Cash Inflows = 0

 - -10,000 + 5000 / (1 + IRR)1 + 5000 / (1 + IRR)2 + 5000 / (1 + IRR)3 = 0

-Finding out the IRR from above equation is not a simple equation solving exercise.
-We need to use either trial and error method or interpolation method to find out the required IRR which makes equation equal to zero.
-Trial and error is a method in which you keep trying arbitrary values to equate the equation whereas interpolation method is more scientific.
-We find two extreme values which give value of equation greater than zero and less than zero.
+Finding out the IRR from the above equation is not a simple equation-solving exercise.
+We need to use either trial and error method or interpolation method to determine the required IRR, making the equation equal to zero.
+Trial and error is a method in which you keep trying arbitrary values to equate the equation, whereas the interpolation method is more scientific.
+We find two extreme values that give the equation values greater than zero and less than zero.
 See below.